Feature #1292: mdrun features to deprecate for 5.0

 Of course DD isn't suppose to give the exact same results for different number of domains.
 But it is odd that for just complex/sw the difference between 1 domain and 2 is larger than our margin.
 Also the results for 2,3,4,5 domains are all very similar.
 On the other hand if one takes the results after 20 steps (confout.gro) generated with either 1 or 2 domains as starting configuration (conf.gro), and regenerates the reference values, then the tests pass.
 So it might just be that the starting configuration is particular sensitive to the rounding error of DD.

-#8 Updated by Berk Hess almost 3 years ago
+#8 Updated by Berk Hess over 6 years ago

 - Status changed from New to Fix uploaded